-This cookbook is now printed and available in Toronto, London, New York and San Francisco.
-It is available on Amazon.com
+This cookbook is in English with just Gujrati Titles to share the feel of the dish.
+It is available in Toronto, London, New York and San Francisco.
+It is also available on Amazon.com

 You may contact me on email@example.com or via fb, instagram and twitter on NiloufersKitchen.